Grimselsee

 The Grimselsee or Lake Grimsel is an artificial lake near the Grimsel Pass in the Canton of Bern, Switzerland.
-With a volume of 95 mio m^{3} (20.9 billion imperial gallons, 20.1 billion US gallons), it is larger than other hydroelectric reservoirs in the Aare headwaters region: Oberaarsee, Räterichsbodensee and Gelmersee.
+With a volume of 95 million m^{3} (21 billion imperial gallons, 25 billion US gallons), it is larger than other hydroelectric reservoirs in the Aare headwaters region: Oberaarsee, Räterichsbodensee and Gelmersee.
 The dam was completed in 1932 and is operated by Kraftwerke Oberhasli AG (KWO).
 It is located in the municipality of Guttannen.